 Start planning now for your child's transition back to school!

 Healthcare is a buzzworthy topic in our nation right now.
-As mental health providers, we have grave concerns about the future of mental health coverage.
+As mental health care providers, we have grave concerns about the future of mental health coverage.

 ADHD and substance abuse are commonly co-occurring disorders.
 Let's look into the correlation vs. causation.